 - Law enforcement officers who present a warrant or subpoena, or to aid in an investigation

-- The Children's Aid Society where child abuse is suspected; the Children's Lawyer
+- The Children's Aid Society where child abuse is suspected; the Office of the Children's Lawyer

 - The Public Guardian and Trustee